 - Task: a unit of work scheduled by a Mesos framework and executed on a Mesos agent.

-- Process: a logical collection of tasks initiated by a client, for example a Marathon app or a Metronome job.
+- Process: a logical collection of tasks initiated by a Client, for example a Marathon app or a Chronos job.

 In DC/OS, the kernel space manages resource allocation and two-level scheduling across the cluster.
 The two types of processes in the kernel space are Mesos masters and agents: